At the last meeting, the committee requested a change before we take

 \ ** the rules of *\fo{parse\"} above, returning the address

-\ ** of the translated counted string in *\fo{PAD}.
+\ ** of the translated counted string in *\fo{POCKET}.

 source >in @ /string tuck \ -- len caddr len